LunaSare/datelife_examples/docs/Hominidae_report.md

 ## Appendix

+![Lineage Through Time plots of Hominidae SDM summary chronograms obtained with different clustering algorithms.
+Not all algorithms worked with the SDM summary matrix and we are only showing here the ones that worked.
+Chronograms obtained from the median summary matrix are very similar to the ones shown here with all algorithms (mainFig.
+2).](plots/Hominidae_lttplot_cluster_sdm.pdf)

 ![Hominidae Species Dated Open Tree of Life Induced Subtree.
 This chronogram was obtained with `get_dated_otol_induced_subtree()` function.](plots/Hominidae_datedotol.pdf)

 This taxon's SDM matrix has NO negative values.This taxon's Median matrix has NO negative values.

 ![Hominidae lineage through time (LTT) plots from source chronograms and Median summary matrix converted to phylo with different methods (NJ and UPGMA).
 Clustering algorithms used often are returning non-ultrametric trees or with maximum ages that are just off (too old or too young).
 So we developped an